The Admin Interface

 <configuration-name>.py

-file is a special initialization files that C-Phrase executes when an NLI is launched.
+file is a special initialization files that Catch-Phrase executes when an NLI is launched.
 This sets configuration specific NLI parameters . -

 The